pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 ## Reference inference

-We can often use aliases
-while still appearing to use copies, which is affected by two things.
+There are two things to select when we can use aliases, and when we must copy.

+First,
-One: assigning the result of a function means mutation, otherwise the function doesn't mutate a variable.
+assigning the result of a function means mutation, otherwise the function doesn't mutate a variable.

+Second,
-Two: multiple variables can alias the same value as long as none of them are mutable.
+multiple variables can alias the same value as long as none of them are mutable.
 This is the same Alias Xor Mutate rule driving Rust's borrow checker.